Solvent effects: Keto–enol equilibria

 Many carbonyl compounds exhibit keto–enol tautomerism.
 This effect is especially pronounced in 1,3-dicarbonyl compounds that can form hydrogen-bonded enols.
 The equilibrium constant is dependent upon the solvent polarity, with the cis-enol form predominating at low polarity and the diketo form predominating at high polarity.
 The intramolecular H-bond formed in the cis-enol form is more pronounced when there is no competition for intermolecular H-bonding with the solvent.
 As a result, solvents of low polarity that do not readily participate in H-bonding allow cis-enolic stabilization by intramolecular H-bonding.

 Effects on reaction rates

 Often, reactivity and reaction mechanisms are pictured as the behavior of isolated molecules in which the solvent is treated as a passive support.
 However, the nature of the solvent can actually influence reaction rates and order of a chemical reaction.

 Performing a reaction without solvent can affect reaction-rate for reactions with bimolecular mechanisms, for example, by maximizing the concentration of the reagents.
-Ball milling is one of several mechanochemical techniques where physical methods are used to control reactions rather than solvents are methods are methods for affecting reactions in the absence of solvent.
+Ball milling is one of several mechanochemical techniques where physical methods are used to control reactions in the absence of solvent.